 SQL Data Discovery and Classification

-Data Discovery & Classification introduces a new tool built into SQL Server Management Studio (SSMS) for discovering, classifying, labeling & reporting the sensitive data in your databases.
+Data Discovery & Classification adds capabilities for discovering, classifying, labeling & reporting the sensitive data in your databasesc.
+This can be done via T-SQL or using SQL Server Management Studio (SSMS) .
 Discovering and classifying your most sensitive data (business, financial, healthcare, etc.) can play a pivotal role in your organizational information protection stature.
 It can serve as infrastructure for:

 - Helping meet data privacy standards.

-- Controlling access to and hardening the security of databases/columns containing highly sensitive data.
+- Monitoring access to databases/columns containing highly sensitive data.

-Data Discovery & Classification is supported for SQL Server 2008 and later.
+Data Discovery & Classification is supported for SQL Server 2012 and later, and can be used with SSMS 17.5 or later.
 For Azure SQL Database, see Azure SQL Database Data Discovery & Classification.

 - Discovery & recommendations - The classification engine scans your database and identifies columns containing potentially sensitive data.
 It then provides you an easy way to review and apply the appropriate classification recommendations, as well as to manually classify columns.